gribes02/darknet_ros/README.md

 Additionally, potentially a better detection performance could have been achieved for both models if the models were pre-trained on large object detection datasets such as COCO and subsequently fine-tuned on our custom dataset.

+## Running our code
+Everything we used to train and evaluate YOLO v3 and YOLO v3-Tiny can be found [in this repo]().

 <!-- ### Limitations -->